blues/app-accelerators/86-ambient-home-well-being-activity-hub/README.md

 - **Stale SHT31 readings after transient I²C errors.** Once the SHT31 has produced at least one valid reading, any subsequent I²C failure leaves `humidity_pct` and `temp_c` in the summary at their last valid values rather than at the `-9999` sentinel.
 A downstream consumer therefore cannot distinguish a stale-but-plausible reading from a fresh one without also tracking the gap between the note timestamp and the last known-good read time.
 Production deployments that depend on humidity data for bathroom-visit inference should add a `sht31_valid_count` field to the summary (the number of successful reads in the window) so consumers can detect sustained sensor failures before they corrupt trend data.

-- **Alert notes are not acknowledged.** The firmware emits `activity_alert.qo` and continues; there is no inbound acknowledgment or escalation path if the alert note is not delivered within a time window.
-A production system should use a Notehub route with a retry policy and a monitoring job that checks for expected heartbeat notes.
+- **Alert Notes are not acknowledged.** The firmware emits `activity_alert.qo` and continues; there is no inbound acknowledgment or escalation path if the alert Note is not delivered within a time window.
+A production system should use a Notehub route with a retry policy and a monitoring job that checks for expected heartbeat Notes.

 - **Mojo is bench-validation equipment only.** Mojo data is read directly from the Mojo's USB-C port on a PC — the [Mojo quickstart](https://dev.blues.io/quickstart/mojo-quickstart/) covers setup.
 The firmware does not interact with Mojo at all; no Mojo data flows through the Notecard to Notehub.
 For persistent power-budget monitoring in a production deployment, add a dedicated I²C coulomb counter (e.g., MAX17048 or LTC2943) to the sensor mix, read it alongside the other I²C sensors, and add a `mah_consumed` field to `activity_summary.qo`.